Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-1.md

 >If an attacker sees a *single* ciphertext, encrypted with one-time pad, where the key is chosen uniformly and kept secret from the attacker, then the ciphertext appears uniformly distributed.

 Why is this significant?
 Taking the eavesdropper’s point of view, suppose someone chooses a plaintext $m$ and you get to see the resulting ciphertext—a sample from the distribution EAVESDROP($m$).
 But this is a distribution that you can sample from yourself, even if you don’t know $m$!
-You could have chosen a totally different $m'$ and run EAVESDROP($m$)in your imagination, and this would have produced the same distribution as EAVESDROP($m$).
+You could have chosen a totally different $m'$ and run EAVESDROP($m'$)in your imagination, and this would have produced the same distribution as EAVESDROP($m$).
 The “real” ciphertext that you see *doesn’t carry any information about* $m$ if it is possible to sample from the same distribution without even knowing $m$!

 ### Discussion

- - **Isn’t there a paradox?** Claim 1.2 says that $c$ can always be decrypted to get $m$, but Claim 1.3 says that c contains no information about $m$!
-The answer to this riddle is that Claim 1.2 talks about what can be done with knowledge of the key $k$ (Alice & Bob’s perspective).
-Claim 1.3 talks about the output distribution of the eavesdrop algorithm, which doesn’t include k (Eve’s perspective).
+ - **Isn’t there a paradox?** $\textcolor{green}{Claim \ 1.2}$ says that $c$ can always be decrypted to get $m$, but $\textcolor{green}{Claim \ 1.3}$ says that c contains no information about $m$!
+The answer to this riddle is that $\textcolor{green}{Claim \ 1.2}$ talks about what can be done with knowledge of the key $k$ (Alice & Bob’s perspective). $\textcolor{green}{Claim \ 1.3}$ talks about the output distribution of the eavesdrop algorithm, which doesn’t include k (Eve’s perspective).
 In short, if you know $k$, then you can decrypt $c$ to obtain $m$, if you don’t know $k$, then $c$ carries no information about $m$ (in fact, it looks uniformly distributed).
 This is because $m$, $c$, $k$ are all *correlated* in a delicate way.[^9]

 [^9]: This correlation is explored further in Chapter 3.

- - **Isn’t there another paradox?** Claim 1.3 says that the output of EAVESDROP($m$) doesn’t depend on $m$, but we can see the eavesdrop algorithm literally using its argument $m$ right there in the last line!
+ - **Isn’t there another paradox?** $\textcolor{green}{Claim \ 1.3}$ says that the output of EAVESDROP($m$) doesn’t depend on $m$, but we can see the eavesdrop algorithm literally using its argument $m$ right there in the last line!
 The answer to this riddle is perhaps best illustrated by the previous illustrations of the EAVESDROP($\textcolor{brown}{010}$) and EAVESDROP($\textcolor{brown}{111}$) distributions.
-The two tables of values are indeed different (so the choice of $m \in \{\textcolor{brown}{010}, \textcolor{brown}{111}\}$ clearly has some effect), but they represent the *same probability distribution* (since order doesn’t matter).
-Claim 1.3 considers only the resulting probability distribution.
+The two tables of values are indeed different (so the choice of $m \in \{\textcolor{brown}{010}, \textcolor{brown}{111}\}$ clearly has some effect), but they represent the *same probability distribution* (since order doesn’t matter). $\textcolor{green}{Claim \ 1.3}$ considers only the resulting probability distribution.
- - You probably think about security in terms of a concrete “goal” for the attacker: recover the key, recover the plaintext, etc. Claim 1.3 doesn’t really refer to attackers in that way, and it certainly doesn’t specify a goal.
+ - You probably think about security in terms of a concrete “goal” for the attacker: recover the key, recover the plaintext, etc. $\textcolor{green}{Claim \ 1.3}$ doesn’t really refer to attackers in that way, and it certainly doesn’t specify a goal.
 Rather, we are thinking about security by comparing to some hypothetical “ideal” world.
-I would be satisfied if the attacker sees only a source of uniform bits, because in this hypothetical world there are no keys and no plaintexts to recover!
-Claim 1.3 says that when we actually use OTP, it looks just like this hypothetical world, from the attacker’s point of view.
+I would be satisfied if the attacker sees only a source of uniform bits, because in this hypothetical world there are no keys and no plaintexts to recover! $\textcolor{green}{Claim \ 1.3}$ says that when we actually use OTP, it looks just like this hypothetical world, from the attacker’s point of view.
 If we imagine any “goal” at all for the attacker in this kind of reasoning, it’s to detect that ciphertexts don’t follow a uniform distribution.
 By showing that the attacker can’t even achieve this modest goal, it shows that the attacker couldn’t possibly achieve other, more natural, goals like key recovery and plaintext recovery.

 ### Limitations

 One-time pad is incredibly limited in practice.
 Most notably:
  - Its keys are as long as the plaintexts they encrypt.
-This is basically unavoidable (see Exercise 2.11) and leads to a kind of chicken-and-egg dilemma in practice: If two users want to privately convey a $\lambda$-bit message, they first need to privately agree on a $\lambda$-bit string.
+This is basically unavoidable (see $\textcolor{green}{Exercise \ 2.11}$) and leads to a kind of chicken-and-egg dilemma in practice: If two users want to privately convey a $\lambda$-bit message, they first need to privately agree on a $\lambda$-bit string.
- - A key can be used to encrypt only one plaintext (hence, “one-time” pad); see Exercise 1.6.
-Indeed, we can see that the eavesdrop subroutine in Claim 1.3 provides no way for a caller to guarantee that two plaintexts are encrypted with the same key, so it is not clear how to use Claim 1.3 to argue about what happens in one-time pad when keys are intentionally reused in this way.
+ - A key can be used to encrypt only one plaintext (hence, “one-time” pad); see $\textcolor{green}{Exercise \ 1.6}$.
+Indeed, we can see that the eavesdrop subroutine in $\textcolor{green}{Claim \ 1.3}$ provides no way for a caller to guarantee that two plaintexts are encrypted with the same key, so it is not clear how to use $\textcolor{green}{Claim \ 1.3}$ to argue about what happens in one-time pad when keys are intentionally reused in this way.

 Despite these limitations, one-time pad illustrates fundamental ideas that appear in most forms of encryption in this course.